UMass Boston

 If Symptomatic

 Use precautions to prevent spread, including staying home and away from others if you have respiratory symptoms.
-Remember: You may still be able to spread the virus that made you sick, even if you are feeling better.
+Respiratory symptoms may still spread even if you're feeling better.

 If You Test Positive